2017 alex rumford 2017 alex rumford

 We started early on Brighton beach, with the sun to the South-West - low and strong - exactly what I didn't want.
 Ideal for a silhouette - but Joey doesn't make for a silhouette.

 Yes, we could have moved to the other side of the pier to have the sun lighting it from the side, but that would have been a bit of a hassle to move, and too easy to shoot.
-He's quite large, so I doubled up flashes (a first for me) and set them to full power to overpower the sun.
-A third flash was held up, pointing at his face.
+He's quite large, so I doubled up flashes and set them to full power to overpower the sun.
+A third flash was used to light his face.

 Brighton-blog_01.jpg